corpus-io/tokenize.it-smart-contracts/docs/testing.md

 Most tests run locally, but some require a mainnet fork.
 Therefore, simply running `forge test` will likely fail (because it does not fork mainnet).
 Use these commands instead:

-- `forge test --no-match-test Mainnet` for local tests only (they are included in the CI/CD pipeline, too)
+- `yarn test` or `forge test --no-match-test Mainnet` for local tests only (they are included in the CI/CD pipeline, too)
 - `forge test --match-test Mainnet --fork-url <rpc-url>` for mainnet tests only
 - `forge test --fork-url <rpc-url>` to run all tests